open-xchange/appsuite-middleware/documentation/components/chronos.md

 Now, the calendar data migration can be triggered on a specific schema by executing the ``forceupdatetask`` commandline utility, passing ``com.openexchange.chronos.storage.rdb.migration.ChronosStorageMigrationTask`` as argument for the task name.
 While the task runs, the progress can be traced by ``tail``ing the logfile ``/var/log/open-xchange/open-xchange-upgrade.log.0`` (the actual name may vary based on the configured logger).
 Afterwards, the generated upgrade log can be reviewed for possible data inconsistencies, and the elapsed time for the migration per context or for a whole schema should be noted down to allow a forecast of the runtime when performing the migration of the productive system.

 The execution of the update task is repeatable using the ``forceupdatetask`` commandline utility, as the calendar data in the legacy tables is always preserved, and any previously migrated data in the destination tables is purged implicitly in case there are remnants of previous migrations.
-This allows to repeat the update task in the same schema within different scenarios, such as changed mysql configuration parameters.
+This allows to repeat the update task in the same schema within different scenarios, such as changed MySQL configuration parameters.

 #### Performing the Migration

 As stated above, the calendar data migration might take some time on larger installations, so it should be tested, planned and scheduled accordingly.
 As most other update tasks, the migration will operate in *blocking* mode, which means that all contexts of a schema will be disabled while during the upgrade, i.e. client requests cannot be served temporarily.

 Afterwards, when the migration of calendar data is finished successfully, the calendar stack will automatically switch into a special mode where any changes that are persisted in the new tables are also *replayed* to the legacy tables.
 This is done to still provide a downgrade option to the previous version of the groupware server in case such a disaster recovery should ever be required.
 Additionally, this ensures that during a *rolling upgrade* scenario, where all groupware nodes are updated one after each other, up-to-date calendar data can also be read from nodes that are still running the previous version of the server.
 However, write access to calendar data from not yet upgraded groupware nodes is actively prevented, which ensure that no stale data is produced in the legacy database tables during the upgrade phase.
-Doing so, this *read-only* mode will only be effective on those middleware nodes of the cluster that have not been upgraded, so it is recommended to quickly roll out the updated packaes on all middleware nodes of the cluster once the data migration has been performed.
+Doing so, this *read-only* mode will only be effective on those middleware nodes of the cluster that have not been upgraded, so it is recommended to quickly roll out the updated packages on all middleware nodes of the cluster once the data migration has been performed.

 The fact that users served via not upgraded middleware nodes not having "writable" access to their calendar data once their database schmema has been upgraded, should also be taken into account if it is planned to roll out the database changes manually beforehand, prior performing the package upgrade of the middleware nodes.
 Therefore, it should be desired to keep the timespan between migrating the calendar data and upgrading all middleware nodes in the cluster as small as possible, to mitigate the inconveniences of the potential *read-only* phase.

 With a future upgrade, the storage is then switched into a "normal" operation mode again, along with purging the no longer needed legacy database tables.
 In case the migration task fails unexpectedly, the legacy data will still be used for both reading and writing, so that the calendaring system is still in a working state, with a reduced functionality.
 A subsequent migration attempt can then be performed using the ``runupdate`` commandline utility after the issues that led to the failed migration have been resolved.
 In case the migration task finishes successfully, but other circumstances force a disaster recovery in form of a downgrade of the installation to the previous version, downgraded nodes will still not be able to perform *write* operations on the legacy tables.
 To get out of this mode, it's necessary to unlist the successful execution of ``com.openexchange.chronos.storage.rdb.migration.ChronosStorageMigrationTask`` manually from the system.
+This would require the manual deletion of the corresponding entry in the database (``DELETE FROM updateTask WHERE taskName='com.openexchange.chronos.storage.rdb.migration.ChronosStorageMigrationTask';`` in all groupware schemas).
 Upon the next upgrade of the server to the new version, the migration will then be executed again.

 ### Malformed Data